 The way you dress says a lot about you – especially in the workplace.
 Dress codes differ across sectors (that’s a reality), but the general rule is: at work, keep it professional.

 Research also suggests it takes just seven seconds to make a first impression.
 Fashion missteps can create misconceptions about your skills or how seriously you take your job.
-If your wardrobe is holding you back, it might be time to revamp this year.
+If your wardrobe is holding you back, it might be time to revamp.
 Here’s why:

 What not to wear